There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 The house was privately owned until 1982, when it was taken over by Stiftelsen Klöckers Hus - a local philanthropic organisation.
 Today this building is a museum displaying how a well-off family lived at the time.
 There is a living room, dining room, office and kitchen, and a wash-house with a baking oven.
 Part of the museum displays the home of the sailor, a small apartment in the back of the building, where a sailor lived with his family.

 In Klöckers Hus you can also find the old village shop with interiors from the last century.
-Here it is still possible to buy sugar candy, oldfashioned candy, homemade jam, local historical magazines, and postcards with pictures from old Arendal etc.
+Here it is still possible to buy sugar candy, oldfashioned candy, local historical magazines, and postcards with pictures from old Arendal etc.

 The house landau, which has transported royalty visiting Arendal in the 1900s, is in the stable.